hbctraining/DGE_workshop/lessons/02_DGE_count_normalization.md

 | MOV10 | 521 | 1196 | 883.7 | 521/883.7 = **0.590** | 1196/883.7 = **1.35** |
 | ... | ... | ... | ... |

-**Step 3: takes sample's median value as that sample's normalization factor (size factor)**
+**Step 3: calculate the normalization factor for each sample (size factor)**

-The median value of all ratios for a single sample is taken as the normalization factor (size factor) for that sample, as calculated below.
+The median value of all ratios for a given sample is taken as the normalization factor (size factor) for that sample, as calculated below.
 Notice that the differentially expressed genes should not affect the median value:

-`normalization_factor_sampleA <- median(c(0.59, 1.28, 1.3, 1.35, 1.39))`
+`normalization_factor_sampleA <- median(c(1.28, 1.3, 1.39, 1.35, 0.59))`

-`normalization_factor_sampleB <- median(c(0.72, 0.74, 0.77, 0.78, 1.35))`
+`normalization_factor_sampleB <- median(c(0.78, 0.77, 0.72, 0.74, 1.35))`

 The figure below illustrates the median value for the distribution of all gene ratios for a single sample (frequency is on the y-axis).